Comptonization by Reconnection Plasmoids in Black Hole Coronae II: Electron-Ion Plasma: PIC simulation setup

 \section{PIC simulation setup}

 We perform simulations of magnetic reconnection with the 3D electromagnetic particle-in-cell code {\sc tristan-mp} \citep{buneman_93, spitkovsky_05}; the code employs a Vay pusher \citep{Vay_08} for updating the particles' momenta.
 Overall, the simulation setup is similar to what we have employed in paper I of this series (\citetalias{Sridhar+21c}) and in \citetalias{Sironi_20}.
 We nonetheless describe it here given the different composition of the plasma.
-We refer readers to Appendix \ref{appendix:table} for the complete set of our numerical and physical input parameters.
+We refer readers to Appendix~\ref{appendix:table} for the complete set of our numerical and physical input parameters.

 Our simulations are performed on a 2D spatial domain---with Cartesian grid in the $x{-}y$ plane---yet evolving all three components ($x,y,z$) of velocities and electromagnetic fields.
 We initialize a plasma composed of electrons (subscript `e') and protons/ions (subscript `i').
-The effect of the proton-to-electron mass ratio is examined in Appendix \ref{appendix:mass_ratio} for $\mi/\me\simeq7-1836$; our fiducial mass ratio is $\mi/\me=28.5$, which in the uncooled regime gives results in reasonable agreement with realistic mass ratio (see Appendix~\ref{appendix:mass_ratio}).
-Electrons and ions have equal number densities, $n_{\rm 0e}=n_{\rm 0i}$, and can be described by a Maxwell-J\"{u}ttner distribution with dimensionless temperatures $\theta_{\rm e} = k_{\rm B}T_{\rm e}/m_{\rm e} c^2 \sim 10^{-4}$ and $\theta_{\rm i} = 10^{-4}(\me/\mi)$, respectively.
+The effect of the proton-to-electron mass ratio is examined in Appendix~\ref{appendix:mass_ratio} for $\mi/\me\simeq7-1836$; our fiducial mass ratio is $\mi/\me=29$, which in the uncooled regime gives results in reasonable agreement with realistic mass ratio (see Appendix~\ref{appendix:mass_ratio}).
+Electrons and ions have equal number densities, $n_{\rm 0e}=n_{\rm 0i}$, and can be described by a Maxwell-J\"{u}ttner distribution with dimensionless temperatures $\theta_{\rm e} = k_{\rm B}T_{\rm e}/m_{\rm e} c^2 \sim 10^{-4}$ and $\theta_{\rm i} = k_{\rm B}T_{\rm i}/m_{\rm i} c^2 = 10^{-4}(\me/\mi)$, respectively, where we initialize electrons and ions with the same temperature $T_{\rm e}=T_{\rm i}$.
+The Debye length corresponding to these conditions is $\lambda_{\rm De}=\sqrt{k_{\rm B}T_{\rm e}/4\pi n_0 e^2}=0.05$ cells.
+We demonstrate in Appendix~\ref{appendix:resolution_convergence} (on simulation convergence with spatial resolution) that this choice of upstream temperature does not influence our overall conclusions, by performing additional simulations with $\theta_{\rm e}=0.02$, or equivalently, $\lambda_{\rm De}=1$ cell.

 For our case of cold plasma, we define the plasma magnetization of a given species $\sigma_{\rm s}$\footnote{Throughout this paper, the subscript `s' can denote either species---electrons or ions; the subscript `$e^\pm$' is used to denote electrons and positrons in a pair plasma.
 E.g., when referring to results from paper I (\citetalias{Sridhar+21c}), the magnetization $\sigma_{e^\pm}$ is normalized to the electron-positron mass density.} as: